Horace Smith-Dorrien: French's memoirs

 French, partly in response to criticism inspired by Smith-Dorrien, later wrote a partial and inaccurate account of the opening of the war in his book 1914, which attacked Smith-Dorrien.
 Smith-Dorrien, as a serving officer, was denied permission to reply in public.

 French's official despatch after Le Cateau had praised Smith-Dorrien's "rare and unusual coolness, intrepidity and determination".
 In 1914 French wrote that this had been written before he knew the full facts, and that Smith-Dorrien had risked destruction of his corps and lost 14,000 men and 80 guns (actual losses of each were around half of this number).
 Smith-Dorrien, in a private written statement, called 1914 "mostly a work of fiction and a foolish one too".

 Family

-On 3 September 1902 (on leave between being Adjutant General, India and taking command of 4th Division), he married Olive Crofton Schneider (1881-1951) at St Peter's, Eaton Square, London, in a ceremony performed by his brother Rev. Walter Smith-Dorrien.
+On 3 September 1902 (on leave between being Adjutant General, India and taking command of 4th Division), he married Olive Crofton Schneider (1881–1951) at St Peter's, Eaton Square, London, in a ceremony performed by his brother Rev. Walter Smith-Dorrien.

 Olive was the eldest daughter of Colonel John Henry Augustus Schneider and his wife, Mary Elizabeth (née Crofton) Schneider, of Oak Lea, Furness Abbey.
 Her brothers were Henry Crofton Schneider and Major Cyril Crofton Schneider.
-Olive's mother was the stepsister of Gen. Sir Arthur Power Palmer GCB, GCIE, who died in 1904.
+Olive's mother was the stepsister of Gen. Sir Arthur Power Palmer who died in 1904.

 The Smith-Dorriens had three sons: